justdaniele/Vocaly/README.md

 Automatic notification to the Administrator when a new user starts the bot.

 Persistent Logging: Saves statistics and the list of unique users to files.

+🚀 How to Use Vocaly

+The easiest way to start transcribing is to open the bot directly on Telegram:

+🔗 Start the Bot on Telegram (Placeholder: Replace VocalyTranscriberBot with your actual bot username.)

+Send the /start command.

+Send any voice message or audio file (max $5$ minutes long).

+Receive the automatic transcription instantly!

 🛠️ Prerequisites